Tiny Furniture: Critical response

-Tiny Furniture received positive reviews from critics and holds an 80% approval rating on Rotten Tomatoes, with an average rating of 6.9/10, based on 98 reviews.
+Tiny Furniture received generally positive reviews from critics and holds an 80% approval rating on Rotten Tomatoes, with an average rating of 6.9/10, based on 98 reviews.
 The site's critical consensus reads, "Agonizingly funny, Tiny Furniture marks an observant study of a failure to launch and an auspicious debut for writer-director Lena Dunham."
 On review aggregator website Metacritic, the film received a score of 72 out of 100, based on 30 critics, indicating "generally favorable reviews".

 Joe Leydon of Variety gave the film a positive review, writing "Winner of the narrative feature prize at the SXSW Film Festival, Tiny Furniture should strike a responsive chord in anyone who remembers — or is experiencing — that post-college period in life when you’re impatiently eager to invent yourself, yet hesitant to get started.
 Written and directed by newcomer Lena Dunham, who also plays the lead role, this technically polished indie often feels like a semi-autographical effort by a filmmaker trying to work out issues in her art that she’s still confronting in life.
 But that, too, may help the pic connect with auds during limited theatrical exposure."